- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 By implementing regular system monitoring and alerting on your Thecus N3200 NAS device, you can proactively identify and address potential issues that may lead to data loss, minimizing the risk of data loss events and ensuring the safety of your data.

-Although NAS N3200 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS N3200 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -